A Valid Whale Beach Theory Must Explain All Consistent Observations and Also Connect Both Modern and Ancient Beachings to a Common Cause

 Drive fisheries for dolphins, such as those in the Faeroe Islands and in Japan, in which men in many small boast drive pods of dolphin onto the shore and then slaughter them in a bloody massacre originated in areas where pods often beached.
 Thus, there is a close association between mass beached whales and those slaughtered in the drive fisheries.
-Could the fishermen be herding injured pods predestined to beach anyway?
+The fishermen are obviously herding injured pods predestined to beach anyway!

 The Shape of the Land!

 Mass beachings most often occur at locations where large geographical land masses extend out to sea opposing the current.
 Prime examples included Golden Bay and the Chatham Islands, New Zealand, Cape Sorell, Tasmania, and Cape Cod Bay in the USA.